-We’re building websites with the prospect to provide essential information to visitor inform of a content i.e. videos, facts, statics and many more etc with intention converting that visitor either to buy something from of the website or to subscribe the news letter.
+We’re building websites with the prospect to provide essential information to visitors in the form of content i.e. videos, facts, statics, and many more, etc with the intention of converting that visitor either to buy something from the website or to subscribe to the newsletter.

-Some time what happens that we aren’t aware about content consumption capacity of visitor.
-Regardless we provide all the avail content to visitor on single page then It becomes too long page with 3 -4 scroll.
+Sometimes what happens is that we aren’t aware of the content consumption capacity of visitors.
+Regardless we provide all the avail content to visitors on a single page then It becomes too long a page with 3 -4 scrolls.

-Now here problem arises that either how to get information about visitor’s content engagement or how does visitor engage with the page that has 2 -3 scroll long content?
-This analysis is mandatory to get insight about content engagement of visitors or how does visitor look at the content in 2nd or 3rd fold the page?
+Now here the problem arises either how to get information about visitor’s content engagement or how visitors engage with the page that has 2 -3 scroll-long content.
+This analysis is mandatory to get an insight into the content engagement of visitors or how visitors look at the content in the 2nd or 3rd fold of the page.

 With the help of scroll tracking implementation for google analytics, based on that analysis website owners can re-organize content placement to increase content engagement of the website.